Sensation (art exhibition): New York City

 The exhibition was shown in New York City at the Brooklyn Museum from 2 October 1999 to 9 January 2000.
-The New York City show was met with instant protest, centring on The Holy Virgin Mary by Chris Ofili, which had not provoked this reaction in London.
-While the press reported that the piece was "smeared", "splattered" or "stained" with elephant dung,Friedlander, Jennifer.
-(2008).
-Feminine look: Sexuation, spectatorship, subversion, (p.
-88).
-SUNY Press: Albany, New York.
-Ofili's work in fact showed a carefully rendered black Madonna decorated with a resin-covered lump of elephant dung.
+The New York City show was met with instant protest, centering on The Holy Virgin Mary by Chris Ofili, which had not provoked this reaction in London.
+While the press reported that the piece was "smeared", "splattered", or "stained" with elephant dung, Ofili's work in fact showed a carefully rendered black Madonna decorated with a resin-covered lump of elephant dung.
 The figure is also surrounded by small collaged images of female genitalia from pornographic magazines; these seemed from a distance to be the traditional cherubim.

-New York City Mayor Rudolph Giuliani, who had seen the work in the catalogue but not in the show, called it "sick stuff" and threatened to withdraw the annual $7 million City Hall grant from the Brooklyn Museum hosting the show, because "You don't have a right to government subsidy for desecrating somebody else's religion."
+New York City Mayor Rudolph Giuliani, who had seen the work in the catalogue but not in the show, called it "sick stuff" and threatened to withdraw the annual $7 million City Hall grant from the Brooklyn Museum hosting the show, because "[y]ou don't have a right to government subsidy for desecrating somebody else's religion."
 Cardinal John O'Connor, the Archbishop of New York, said, "one must ask if it is an attack on religion itself," and the president of America's biggest group of Orthodox Jews, Mandell Ganchrow, called it "deeply offensive".
 William A. Donohue, President of the Catholic League for Religious and Civil Rights, said the work "induces revulsion".
 Giuliani started a lawsuit to evict the museum, and Arnold Lehman, the museum director, filed a federal lawsuit against Giuliani for a breach of the First Amendment.